Qiskit/qiskit/README.md

 To install from source, follow the instructions in the [documentation](https://qiskit.org/documentation/contributing_to_qiskit.html#install-install-from-source-label).

-## Creating Your First Quantum Program in Qiskit Terra
+## Creating Your First Quantum Program in Qiskit

 Now that Qiskit is installed, it's time to begin working with Qiskit.
 To do this we create a `QuantumCircuit` object to define a basic quantum program.